-Q. The product is starting to get soft in my denture after 6 days.
+Q. The product is starting to shift some in my denture after 6 days.

 A. When you start to notice the product not performing as well as it was the beginning of your application, then the product needs to be changed!
 We recommend changing your application every 6-7 days for hygiene reasons.

-Q. Comfort Lining works by creating suction; will the thermoplastic adhesive work on my lower denture as well?
+Q. Will Comfort Lining work on my lower denture?

 A. Yes.
-Comfort Lining will create a perfect mold of your gums and cushion stability that WILL suction to your lower denture as well as the upper denture.
+Comfort Lining will create a perfect mold of your gum line and cushion stability that WILL suction to your lower denture as well as the upper denture.

 Q.Will Comfort Lining work if i currently have a soft reline on my dentures?